Intervention types in causatr

 Intervention constructors at a glance

-static(v) Set treatment to v for everyone All types Binary, categorical Binary
+static(v) Set treatment to v for everyone All types Binary, categorical All types Binary

 threshold(lo, hi) Clamp treatment to [lo, hi] Continuous